okx/okexchain-docs/docs/validators/validators-guide-cli.md

 ### Withdraw

-When an OKExChain user withdraws the deposited tokens , the share added to the validators will be removed.This token withdrawal process  takes 14 days.
+When an OEC user withdraws the deposited tokens , the share added to the validators will be removed.This token withdrawal process  takes 14 days.

 * The number of tokens allowed to be withdrawn must be greater or equal to be 0.0001 ~ n (total number of tokens deposited by the user).
 * If a user has added staking rights on some validators, after executing the command, the number of staking rights will be automatically updated.
 Essentially, this action  could be considered as a `re-vote` behavior.